ZHONGJunjie86/1-step-SARSA--Mario/README.md

 # Referce
-The marioAI is presented by The University of Electro-Communications.
+The mario game is presented by The University of Electro-Communications.
 ----------